bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 A common replacement many are turning to is the Galls-Peter projection, which does display relative size more accurately.
 There are also many more projections to check out, some of which are mentioned [here](https://www.visualcapitalist.com/problem-with-our-maps/).
 Every projection, though, comes with tradeoffs, which is why different projections are useful in different contexts.

-Projection don't just have to do with how we look at the globe as a whole.
+Projections don't just have to do with how we look at the globe as a whole.
 Projections can be developed to look at a specific city with more accuracy than zooming in from a global projection would provide.
 GIS software allows you to choose what projection to use for your project.

 </hideable>